Timber French doors repair | Period door repair

 What’s the difference between patio and French doors?

 If the description of the French doors above sounds a lot like a description of patio doors to you, we wouldn’t be surprised.
-This is because, nowadays, we typically use the term’ patio doors’ to describe any door with plenty of windows that open into external space.
+This is because, nowadays, we typically use the term’ patio doors’ to describe any door with plenty of glass panels that open into exterior spaces.
 And ‘French doors’ was the term used before that.
 So, there isn’t really a difference between French doors and patio doors.

-Of course, for period homes, they are almost always called French doors as they were likely made and installed at a time when this was the correct terminology to use.
+Meanwhile, patio doors is a more modern term, often used for contemporary homes.
+In period homes, they are almost always called French doors, as they were likely installed during a time when that was the preferred terminology.

 french doors